philsturgeon/phil.tech/src/content/tech-climate.md

     "text/xml" : 14
 ```

 What can we do about this?
-Some folks will suggest switching to BSON or Protobuf or something, and maybe, sure, they're a little smaller, but a more important factor here is cacheability.
+Some folks will suggest switching to BSON or Protobuf or something, but most of the time there's something a bit more important going on that shaving some bits off the data being sent.
+An important factor generally overlooked is cacheability.

 > Cacheability, a measurement of how much of the traffic can be saved on the servers used by content delivery networks such as Akamai, is comparable between HTML hits and API hits.
 While one-third of hits recorded were marked as “no-store,” and therefore preventing caching, the cache hit rate for API traffic was actually slightly higher than that of HTML traffic**This means that a significant amount of the API traffic is being offloaded from the origin servers of the customer and is being served from edge servers near the end user.
 This significantly reduces the load on both the origin server and the Internet backbone as a whole.**

 Emphasis added me, because this is awesome.
 I regularly have to help companies figure their way through [fixing up their ecosystem](https://phil.tech/2020/prioritizing-api-ecosystem-maturity/), and whilst some muppet(s) always want to rewrite everything in whatever Twirp, gRPC, or snowflake pattern they like this month, chasing theoretical performance, most of the time it turns out network caching was completely ignored.

-Generally applying network caching - through something like Fastly - has huge gains, by reducing how often the origin server has to do the work.
+Generally applying network caching - through something like [Fastly](https://www.fastly.com/) - has huge gains, by reducing how often the origin server has to do the work.
 Then applying [HTTP caching middlewares to clients](https://apisyouwonthate.com/blog/speeding-up-apis-apps-smart-toasters-with-http-response-caching) can help the client not even bother making a request when it already knows the answer.

 Generally, when folks hear this they shout "it's not that simple, most API data is not cacheable!"
 Some folks will even say that API caching is inherently a bad idea...
 These people are fundamentally wrong, but it's really common.
 I've been trying to explain this for years.
 Giant payloads with all sorts of mixed data, with resource A, B, C, D all smushed into a singhle response body due to fear of "making too many calls" means you've got cacheable data mixed in with uncacheable data, therefore nothing is cacheable.

 This is some old HTTP/1 thinking, where "compound documents" and GraphQL seem like a good idea, but [this has no place in a HTTP/2 world](https://apisyouwonthate.com/blog/lets-stop-building-apis-around-a-network-hack), especially with HTTP/3 around the corner.
 Fastly wrote a great article showing how you can [design APIs to be more cacheable](https://www.fastly.com/blog/optimise-api-cache-improved-performance), and reduce the number of pointless requests hitting your API.

-Again, with Fastly spending all their time focusing on making things more efficient, having a few cache servers is always going to be more efficient than having a bunch of origin servers, spreading them around all over the world, desperately waiting to try and answer redundant questions as quick as they can.
+Again, with companies like Fastly spending all their time focusing on making things more efficient, you having a few cache servers is always going to be more efficient than having a bunch of origin servers, spreading them around all over the world, desperately waiting to try and answer redundant questions as quickly as they can.

 Design more efficient APIs.
 Save the world. 👍

-## Remote Work after COVID-19
+## Remote Work Post-Pandemic

 Various surveys suggest that only 25% people are able to work from home, and most of us in tech fall into that group.
 Nobody should feel obliged to work from home, but everyone should support those who want to.